anayksha/scioly-ev/README.md

 to how unphayzed can. both values are set digit by digit, and a press of the encoder button confirms the selection for each digit.
 The values are displayed by an onboard SSD1306 display.

-oh here is theoretical wiring diagram btw
+oh here is wiring diagram btw based on whats in the code rn
 ![if this text shows up ur cooked](schematic.jpg)

-Also, as of 15:26 12/20/2025 I didnt check if the pins i defined for peripherals are conflicting or are even viable btw.